parhambz/taylorLaurentSeries/README.md

-# taylorLaurantSeries
+# taylorLaurentSeries
-implemention of laurant and taylor series using python
+implemention of laurent and taylor series using python